RUGSoftEng/2018-Hestia-Web-Frontend/docs/minutes/team_meetings.md

 # Hestia Meeting

 ## Meeting 1 (2018-02-22)
+_NOTE:_ This first meeting included all current members developing for the Hestia project.
+These members were split into two teams, web and iOS development.
+Aside from this first meeting, this documentation will be focused on including details from the web development team's meetings.

 Scribe: Troy

 Members present: Andrew, Roman, Mark, Rens, Jur, Daan, Hannah, Andre, Tom, Feiko, Troy, Zino